 Salties are by far the more impressive of the two.
-The world’s largest reptiles, they may grow to over 6 meters long, weighing over 1,000kg.
+They are the most well-known of Kakadu animals and the world’s largest reptiles.
+They may grow to over 6 meters long, weigh over 1,000kg.

 The largest Saltwater crocodile ever recorded was shot in Queensland in 1957.
 That animal was reported to be 8.6 meters long.
 It pays to remember that when you are looking at a submerged crocodile with only the top of its head and snout visible above the surface, that visible part represents 1/8th of the animal’s total size.

 The Saltwater crocodiles are Australia’s largest estuarine predator.
 In 2010, a group of awed tourist at Kakadu watched a Salty gobble a 3-meter-long Bull shark.
 And in 2011, a large male saltwater crocodile killed a Bengal tiger in India’s Sundarbans – the area infamous for its man-eating tigers.